Ro-Chat/Chat/README.md

 # RoChat
 **RoChat** is a LuaU script I decided to make because I felt like roblox's native chat was lacking in some aspects.

-**RoChat** will add custom emojis, file sharing, embeds, and a censor free chat.

 ```lua
 ------------------------------------------------------------------------
 -- ooooooooo.               .oooooo.   oooo                      .    --